niemandssh/stash-reforged/IMPROVEMENTS.md

 - [x] **Galleries views** - count views like in scenes!
 View counts automatically only for "Web mode" when you scroll after 3rd image (once per gallery open)
 - [x] **Trimmed segments** - allows you to skip start and end of the video with intro or/and advertise (without trim original video)
 - [x] **Scene views history page** - you can view list of scene views like in YouTube!
 Grouping of views in a row and o-count marker shows in a history card
+- [x] **Play markers mode in scene** - allows you to play only segments by one marker (for example, if a marker has 3 segments, they will be played one after another with automatic jumps to the next segment) sequentially or play all marker segments at once.
+This mode is useful for large movies with overlapping scenes where you want to watch only one scene, or for viewing only interesting content
 - [x] **HLS correction** - special checkbox in Scene filters tab that correct sound in HLS MP4 direct stream (these videos is broken but this mode can fix it, buffering delay only on start of play.
 Original transcodes was very laggy for me)
 - [x] Setting for show/hide percent of similarity in suggested scenes
 - [x] Status for ignore tag for suggested scenes (these tags will not change percent of similarity)